MISP/misp-book/connectors/README.md

    * To aggregate all the requests that resulted in errors to a file, run `cat *_error_* > <filename>.txt` in the command line.

 ## Script Output
-As the script runs, it prints out the request body sent to the Graph API and the response from the Graph API.
+As the script runs, it prints out the request body sent to the Microsoft Graph Security API and the response from the Microsoft Graph Security API.

 Every request is logged as a json file under the directory "logs".
 The name of the json file is the datetime of when the request is completed.